To learn more about Python expressions, see Calculate Field Python examples.

 The Code Block parameter is only supported for Python expressions.

 You can use the Python math module and formatting in the Code Block parameter.
 You can also import additional modules.
 The math module provides number-theoretic and representation functions, power and logarithmic functions, trigonometric functions, angular conversion functions, hyperbolic functions, and mathematical constants.
 To learn more about the math module, see the Python help.

-Python expressions that attempt to concatenate string fields that include a null or divide by zero value will return a null for that field value.
+Python expressions that attempt to concatenate string fields that include a null or divide by zero value will return null for that field value.

 SQL expressions support faster calculations for feature services and enterprise geodatabases.
-Instead of performing calculations one feature or row at a time, a single request is set to the server or database, resulting in faster calculations.
+Instead of performing calculations one feature or row at a time, a single request is sent to the server or database, resulting in faster calculations.

 Only feature services and enterprise geodatabases support SQL expressions.
 For other formats, use Python or Arcade expressions.